 Vancouver Chinatown Spring Festival - Cultural Fair

 Come see the Cultural Fair for more Chinese New Year festivities.
-By popular demand, the Cultural Fair will be held on both days over the weekend on February 21st and 22nd.
-This celebrative fair will feature multicultural performances; special lion dance; military demonstration; martial arts demonstration and more.
+By popular demand, the Cultural Fair will be held on both days over the weekend on January 28th and 29th.
+This celebrative fair will feature multicultural performances, special lion dance grand finale, martial arts demonstration and more.
 To be held at the Sun Yat-Sen Plaza (50 East Pender Street).

-All events of the 2015 Vancouver Chinatown Spring Festival are open to the public.
-The Chinatown Spring Festival Parade and the Cultural Fair have free admission.
+All events of the 2017 Vancouver Chinatown Spring Festival are open to the public.
+The Chinese New Year Parade and the Cultural Fair have free admission.

 Chinese New Year Banquet